Hitachi Rail Italy Driverless Metro: Automation

 The systems are controlled by a fully automated computer system, located at the control and maintenance center.
 The automatic train control (ATC) consists of three subsystems: automatic train protection (ATP), automatic train operation (ATO) and automatic train supervision (ATS).
 The ATP is responsible for managing the trains' speed, ensuring that doors are closed before departure and that switches are correctly set.
 The system uses fixed block signaling, except around stations, where moving block signaling is used.
 The system has been designed and built by Union Switch & Signal.

 The ATO is the autopilot that drives the trains in line with a pre-defined schedule, ensures that the train stop at stations and operates the doors.
 The ATS monitors all components of the network, including the rails and all trains on the system, and displays a live schematic at the control center.
 The ATC is designed so that only the ATP is safety-critical, and will halt trains if the other systems have faults.
 Other aspects of the system, such a power supply, ventilation, security alarms, cameras and pumps, are controlled by a system called "control, regulating and surveillance".

 The most common repairs are the grinding of the wheels; more complicated repairs are made by replacing entire components that are sent to the manufacturer.
 By having components in reserve, trains can have shorter maintenance times.
 The center also has the system's work trains, including a diesel locomotive that can fetch broken trains.
 At any time, there are four people working at the control center.
 Two monitor the ATC system, one monitors passenger information, while the last is responsible for secondary systems, such as power supply.
 In case of technical problems, there is always a team of technicians who can be sent to perform repairs.
-Although the trains are not equipped with drivers, there are stewards that help passengers, perform ticket controls and assist in emergency situations.
+Although the trains are not equipped with drivers, there can be stewards that help passengers, perform ticket controls and assist in emergency situations.